galica9999/aws-cloud-formation-tiered-network-config/README.md

 ```

-- **Type** - The type is of the AWS resouce VPC.
+- **Type** - The type is of the AWS resource VPC.
 Meaning it will create a VPC with the properties we specify.
-- **Properties** - The properties are the values that will be used to specify how the VPC will be created and features it will have enabled, or will support.
+- **Properties** - The properties are the values that will be used to specify how the VPC will be created and features it will have enabled or will support.
 - **CidrBlock** - We are referencing the CidrBlock parameter.
 It was defined in the masterTemplate but can be used here since we have defined it in this template as well.
 - **EnableDnsSupport** - This is set true because we want our VPC to allow DNS to be used in our network.
 - **EnableDnsHostname** - This is set to true because we want our VPC to allow hostnames to be assigned within our network.
-- **InstanceTenancy** - This detemines if we will use dedicated host for our instances or not.
+- **InstanceTenancy** - This determines if we will use dedicated host for our instances or not.
 The default does not use dedicated instances.
 If we wanted dedicated ones, then we could change this be "dedicated"
 - **Tags** - We are giving this VPC a tag of Name.
 This will allow us to find out VPC faster since the name always shows up in the left most column.

 </p>